fukamachi/yapool/README.md

 **Yapool** is a commond-line tool for executing shell commands via SSH for application deployment or systems administration tasks.
 It is inspired by Ruby's [Capistrano](http://capistranorb.com) and Python's [Fabric](http://fabfile.org).

+## Warning

+This software is still pre-ALPHA quality.
+There's no implementation.
+Enjoy the rest of this document.

 ## Usage

 ```
 $ yap deploy
-$ YAP_ENV=production yap deploy
+$ yap -e production deploy
 ```

 ## Installation

-As Yapool depends on [Roswell](https://github.com/snmsts/roswell), you have to install it before.
+For the first place, you need to install [Roswell](https://github.com/snmsts/roswell) Yapool depends on.
 Roswell is a Common Lisp implementation manager and also provides command-line interface for Common Lisp.

-Yapool is not ready for installing via Quicklisp yet.
-Download it from [GitHub](https://github.com/fukamachi/yapool) and put it into a directory ASDF can find (like `~/common-lisp`).
+As Yapool is not ready for installing via Quicklisp yet, download it from [GitHub](https://github.com/fukamachi/yapool) and put it into a directory ASDF can find (like `~/common-lisp`).

 ```
 $ cd ~/common-lisp